 Released : 1985

-To say the 1980’s was the decade of unconventional pop stars is the grossest of understatements: from Laurie Anderson’s Oh Superman to Edie Brickell’s What I Am, those kids who’d spent their adolescences in chess clubs and scout camps kicked the sand from their collective faces and made Kryptonite to the gloss and superficiality of daytime radio.
+To say the 1980’s was the decade of unconventional pop stars is the grossest of understatements.
+From Laurie Anderson’s Oh Superman to Edie Brickell’s What I Am, those kids who grew up in chess clubs and scout camps kicked the sand from their collective faces – and then made Kryptonite to the gloss and superficiality of daytime radio.

 Thomas Dolby’s contribution was to bring his own brand of geekery – his 1983 hit She Blinded Me With Science even featured the cantankerous Magnus Pyke – but it was as producer on Prefab Sprout’s second album Steve McQueen that he helped make the uncoolest cool record of his career.